Information about Counseling Services

 Sage’s fees for counseling are competitive and priced to make mental health care more accessible to individuals who are often underserved.

-$135 per 50 minute individual counseling session.
+$150 per 50 minute individual counseling session with a psychologist.

 $150 for 60 minute couples counseling session; $175 for 90 minute session.